zzo/JUTE/README.md

 #### Running tests through PhantomJS

-Once you have set the 'phantomjs' and 'screen' npm variables you can use the PhantomJS backend.
+Once you have set the 'phantomjs' npm variable you can use the PhantomJS backend.

 Specify --phantomjs to run the submitted tests through PhantomJS: